Credit Card vs. Debit Card: Which is the Best for Travel Abroad?

 What’s the Best Way to Access and Spend Your Money While You Travel Abroad?

 There are lots of ways to access your money while abroad, more than ever, in fact.
 You could go credit cards only and leave the cash in your bank account to pay for it all when you return.
 Or you could use your debit card to ensure that you don’t accidentally overspend (sometimes that credit card swipe can be a little too easy).
 But which way is best?

 Besides the fact that only you know what will work best for your habits, there are other considerations at play: making the choices that will charge the least amount of fees and that will potentially even earn you money.

 Fees to Worry About While You Travel

 When it comes to fees and travel, most people worry about the conversion rates.
 And they should!
 Depending on where you go, your money could either as much as double in value or go down to half of what it’s worth at home.
-To a point, there’s not much you can do about it besides create a budget that keeps that in mind so you aren’t blindsided when it’s too late.
+To a point, there’s not much you can do about it besides creating a budget that keeps that in mind, so you aren’t blindsided when it’s too late.

 But conversion rates aren’t the only thing that can cost you money while you travel.
 In fact, the fee that can be the peskiest of all is the foreign transaction fee.

 Foreign transaction fees are charges that happen on every transaction you make while you’re traveling in a foreign country.
 While these fees may not sound like much at first (usually around 3% at the most), they can add up very quickly - especially if you’re not likely to carry any cash while you travel.